marmelab/react-admin/docs/CreateEdit.md

 {% endraw %}

 **Tip**: The shape of the returned validation errors must correspond to the form: a key needs to match a `source` prop.

+**Tip**: The returned validation errors might have any validation format we support (simple strings or object with message and args) for each key.

 ## Submit On Enter